AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Proposed Framework

-In the following, we first explain the retrieval-augmented vulnerability generation, then detail the low-rank adaptation fine-tuning method, followed by supervised fine-tuning and reinforcement learning strategies.

-\paragraph{Retrieval-Augmented Vulnerability Generation} Once candidate injection points are identified, an agent transforms the code to inject the target vulnerability (\textit{Vulnerability Injector} agent).
+Relies on previous information to apply the transformation and justify its injection.
+To further boost the performance of this critical component we leverage retrieval-augmented generation (RAG) as well as fine-tuning.
+In the following, we first explain the retrieval-augmented vulnerability generation, then detail the low-rank adaptation fine-tuning method, followed by supervised fine-tuning and reinforcement learning strategies. \paragraph*{Retrieval-Augmented Vulnerability Generation} Once candidate injection points are identified, an agent transforms the code to inject the target vulnerability (\textit{Vulnerability Injector} agent).
 This agent operates under a retrieval-augmented generation (RAG) setup.
-Given an input function \( c^b \), the agent retrieves a set of similar benign/vulnerable pairs \( \{ c^{b_{(j)}}, c^{v_{(j)}} \}_{j=1}^k \) from a knowledge base using embedding-based similarity.
+Given an input function \( c^b \), the agent retrieves a set of $k$ similar benign/vulnerable pairs \( \{ c^{b_{(j)}}, c^{v_{(j)}} \}_{j=1}^k \) from a knowledge base using embedding-based similarity.
 Retrieved examples are aligned using line-level diffs, marking the injected edits.

-This retrieved context alongside the analyzed output, is provided to the LLM to guide code transformation.
-This ensures that the injection edits reflect realistic code structure and vulnerability patterns observed in real-world examples.